 Maria and Teresa Solivellas – Ca Na Toneta restaurant

 You’ll find sisters Maria and Teresa at their delightful family-run restaurant Ca Na Toneta in the village of Caimari – famous for its annual olive fair in the autumn.
 Organic produce sourced from as close to home as possible is turned into delicious cuisine by Maria in the kitchen.
 Her Mallorcan ‘coca’ – a cheese-less pizza-like dish – is a particular treat.
 Michelle Obama ate here during her visit to Mallorca last year.

 Itziar has been the manager of the Michelin-starred Zaranda since Fernando P Arellano first opened in Madrid in 2005.
-The restaurant moved to Mallorca and, today, it’s located within the 5-star Castell Son Claret hotel in the southwest of the island.
-It’s the only restaurant in the Balearics with two Michelin stars.
+The restaurant moved to Mallorca and, was located within the 5-star Castell Son Claret hotel in the southwest of the island, where it was the Balearics’ only restaurant with two Michelin stars.
 Zaranda left the hotel in 2020 and in 2021 opened in Es Princep Hotel in Palma.